Style in Excel 2016

 When you create a text box in your document Excel, any text you type appears has the default font that can be different from version to version...

-Simple line and bar charts often attract little or no interest of the audience, but Excel allows you to attract an attention to your data by emphasizing change direction, difference or period.
+Simple line and bar charts often attract little or no interest in the audience.
+Still, Excel allows you to attract attention to your data by emphasizing change direction, difference, or period.

 Using simple tricks, you can convert your Excel spreadsheet from a table with rows and columns to an interactive application that will help you to represent the date in a more appealing and convenient way.